2023 Oscars: How to Watch and Stream the Nominees

-It's that time again.
-The 2023 Oscars are right around the corner.
+Planning to tune in to the 2023 Oscars?
 You've got until the show kicks off Sunday at 5 p.m.
 PT/8 p.m.
-ET to get acquainted with the nominees before the Academy Awards are handed out.
+ET to watch as many nominees as possible before the Academy Awards are handed out.

 On HBO Max